 In Unity, scripts can be attached to any GameObject in the hierarchy to implement logic.
-Common question is Where Should You Attach Scripts in Unity?
+A common question is Where Should You Attach Scripts in Unity?
 From the perspective of best practices, clean architecture, and maintainability, what do experienced developers recommend?

 Specifically: